 - A District-sponsored field trip to the Tech Museum of Innovation during the school day.

 - The District spring STEAM Showcase, in which GATE students will be given the opportunity to present one of their projects developed during their GATE sessions.

 Formal identification of GATE students begins in third grade.
 There is not a formal identification process for kindergarten, first, and second grades.
 The GATE test is administered to all third graders and all new students to the district in late spring.
 Fourth and fifth grade students who are referred by the school may also be tested.
 Notification letters are sent home to parents prior to initial GATE testing to explain the testing process and allow for opt-out.

 While CAASPP and local benchmark testing measures student academic achievement and depth of knowledge on the California State Standards, the GATE screening test is a nonverbal reasoning and general problem-solving assessment that measures overall intellectual abilities and behaviors associated with giftedness and multiple intelligences.

 As stated above, while many students have academic strengths and abilities, not all meet the eligibility criteria for our gifted program and services.
 Students qualify for placement in our elementary GATE program by meeting all of the following criteria:

-- Scoring at/above the 95th percentile on the Initial GATE test (NNAT2) or scoring at/above the 90th percentile for retesting on SOI test.
+- Scoring at/above the 95th percentile on the GATE test.

 - SBAC Overall Achievement Score “Exceeds Standard” on either ELA or Math OR, standardized test scores from student’s former school showing high achievement.
 This criteria is adjusted for students that are English Learners or Special Education.